robbert-vdh/yabridge/README.md

 ## Performance tuning

-Running Windows VST plugins under Wine should have minimal performance impact, but you may still notice an increase in audio spikes and overall processing latency.
+Running Windows VST plugins under Wine should have a minimal performance impact, but you may still notice an increase in audio spikes and overall processing latency.
 Luckily there are a few things you can do to get rid of most or all of these negative side effects: